golanlevin/60-120/2025/assignments/creative_code/readme.md

 ### *(45 minutes; Due Tuesday 2/04)*

 **Skim** the following five articles, which were written by artists describing their process of developing specific generative artworks. **Select** just one of the narratives, and in the Discord channel `#2-4-narratives`, **write** a few sentences describing your observations and feelings about that artist’s process.
-Where possible, I recommend reading the **Web** versions.
+Where possible, I recommend reading the **Web** versions as they may contain videos or interactives.

 * Robert Hodgin, *Meander* (2020): [**Web**](https://roberthodgin.com/project/meander) / [PDF](pdf/hodgin_meander.pdf)
 * Casey Reas, *Phototaxis* (2001-2021): [**Web**](https://medium.com/@REAS/notes-on-phototaxis-db7aa7641ad8) / [PDF](pdf/reas_phototaxis.pdf)